wballard/starphleet/index.md

   $ cd starphleet
   ```

 1. Set the environment variable for the Git URL to your Starphleet headquarters, which contain the configuration for your phleet.
 We suggest you start by forking our [base headquarters](https://github.com/wballard/starphleet.headquarters.git).
-Your headquarters git URL **must be network reachable** from your hosting cloud, making [public git hosting services](https://github.com/) a natural fit for Starphleet.
+Your headquarters Git URL **must be network reachable** from your hosting cloud, making [public git hosting services](https://github.com/) a natural fit for Starphleet.

   ```bash
   $ export STARPHLEET_HEADQUARTERS=<headquarters_git_url>
   ```

-1. Set the environment variable for the locations of your public and private key files which are associated with the git repository for your Starphleet headquarters.
+1. Set the environment variable for the locations of your public and private key files which are associated with the Git repository for your Starphleet headquarters.
 If you have not yet generated these files, you can do so using [ssh-keygen](https://help.github.com/articles/generating-ssh-keys).

   ```bash
   $ export STARPHLEET_PRIVATE_KEY=~/.ssh/<private_keyfile>